ccoton/MFlow/Build-Info.md

 Release.Build.cmd

-	Runs a release build and increments the minor build number, also generates nuget packages, updates git and creates a git tag with the updated version number
+	Runs a release build and increments the minor build number, also generates nuget packages

-Publish.Nuget.Build.cmd
+Publish.Build.cmd

 	Runs a release build and increments the minor build number, also generates nuget packages, updates git and creates a git tag with the updated version number.
 Also prompts to upload nuget packages